-Pricing the CRM software licenses generally comes in two options when deploying CRM systems:
+Pricing the CRM software licenses generally comes in two options :

-- On-Premise Systems On-Prem is installed on the customer’s on-site server.
-The pricing structure on each option is vastly different and subsequently advantageous for different reasons.
+- On-Premise Systems – On-Prem is installed on the customer’s on-site server.

 CRM Hosted (SaaS) System

 Hosted systems are offered in a monthly subscription-based model.
 It’s typically priced per user/per month.
 Since you are paying to use the software and do not own it, it tends to be the less expensive option upfront.
-It’s great for smaller user applications and for customers with IT organizations that don’t have the capacity or are ill-equipped to manage the software on their own servers.
+It’s great for smaller users and for customers with IT organizations that don’t have the capacity to manage the software on their own servers.